 The producer price indices provide information about developments in the prices of fruit, vegetables, animals, and animal products over a particular period, whereas input price indices monitor changes in the purchase prices of raw and auxiliary materials and services from other industries.
 Output price indices are calculated using ‘producer prices’, which are prices obtained by farmers, excluding subsidies.
 Input price indices are calculated using purchase prices of raw and auxiliary materials and services.
 Both the output and input prices used in the calculation of output and input indices are calculated net of VAT.

-There is no official regulation with Eurostat but data related to producer/input price indices is collected and transmitted to Eurostat according to a gentleman’s agreement with the Member States.
+There is no official EU Regulation but data related to producer/input price indices are collected and transmitted to Eurostat according to a gentleman’s agreement with the Member States.

 Administrative sources are mainly used in the compilation of the producer price index.
-These administrative sources include the Pitkali Markets, the Farmer Central Co-operative Society (FCCS), and Gozitano; the Civil abattoir; private poultry slaughter houses; the Department of Agriculture, and the Malta Dairy Products Ltd. The retail price of slaughtered rabbits is obtained from the Price Statistics Unit within the NSO.
+These administrative sources include the Malta Food Agency (MFA); the public abattoir; private poultry slaughterhouses; the Agricultural Directorate within the Ministry for Agriculture, Fisheries and Animal rights (MAFA), the private dairy plant and tomato processors.
+The retail price of slaughtered rabbits is obtained from the Price Statistics Unit within the NSO.

 Accuracy and reliability of data

-Producer/input agriculture price data is checked for consistency and compared with data from the previous period.
-In case discrepancies in the prices used for the compilation of the indices emerge, data is checked in detail and where necessary the respective administrative source is re-contacted.
+Producer/input agriculture price data are checked for consistency and compared with data from the previous period.
+In case discrepancies in the prices used for the compilation of the indices emerge, data are checked in detail and where necessary the respective administrative source is re-contacted.

 Timeliness and punctuality of data

-Data is always collected and sent to Eurostat within the timeframes stipulated.
+At a national level, no news release is published.
+Data are always collected and sent to Eurostat within the timeframes stipulated.
 Quarterly price indices are transmitted not later than 45 days after the end of the reference quarter; annual price indices are transmitted not later than 60 days after the end of the reference year; and annual estimates of price indices are transmitted not later than 45 days before the end of the reference year.

 Accessibility and clarity of data